theme-next/theme-next.org/source/docs/theme-settings/index.md

 To solve the unstable of [Google Fonts API](https://www.google.com/fonts) in some countries, NexT supports setting fonts.
 By using this feature you can assign URL of fonts library.
 And NexT gives you 5 specific font settings, they are:

 * Global Font: Font used in the whole site.
-* Title Font: Font used by titles in articles (H1, H2, H3, H4, H5, H6).
+* Headlines Font: Font used by titles in articles (h1, h2, h3, h4, h5, h6).
 * Article Font: Font used by articles.
-* Logo Font: Font used by Logo.
+* Title Font: Font used by site title.
 * Code Font: Font used by code blocks in articles.

-Each fonts will be used as the first font of this class, NexT will fallback to internal font settings if they are unavalible.
+Each font will be used as the first font of this class, NexT will fallback to internal font settings if they are unavalible.

 * Non-code Font: Fallback to `"PingFang SC", "Microsoft YaHei", sans-serif`
 * Code Font: Fallback to `consolas, Menlo, "PingFang SC", "Microsoft YaHei", monospace`